-Not only do we think impact entrepreneurship is possible through churches and those who lead them–we think this is where ministry is headed, especially where young people are involved.
-Still, few resources exist for people in the earliest stages of impact entrepreneurship–namely, for people still wondering if God is calling them to play it safe or to become, as the Anglicans call it, a “mission pioneer.”
+Not only do we think impact entrepreneurship is possible through churches and those who lead them.
+We think this is where ministry is headed, especially where young people are involved.
+Still, few resources exist for people in the earliest stages of impact entrepreneurship—namely, for people still wondering whether God is calling them to play it safe or to become, as the Anglicans call it, a “mission pioneer.”

 While some terrific social enterprise incubators exist (including Christian ones), we just haven’t met as many people championing pioneers for social enterprise through churches.
 Nor have we met many people trying to make ministry more financially sustainable.

 That wild idea God has planted in you?
 We’re here to help it grow.
-Want to join us or just find out more information?
-Let us know!
+Join us.